MohamedFahim-AI/AI-Cyber-Defense-Research-Conference/README.md

-# AI-Powered Cyber Defense System for Next Generation Enterpresis
+# AI-Powered Cyber Defense System for Next Generation Enterprisis

 This repository contains my research work in 1st year presented at an International Conference on Artificial Intelligence & Data Science under the guidance of my assistant professor mrs.Dhivya